The Landlord and Tenant Act 1987

 If the LTA 1987 applies, the landlord must serve formal notices on the qualifying tenants as soon as possible after the terms of disposal are agreed.
 The landlord must offer on the same terms as have been agreed with the prospective purchaser.
 It is advisable to agree Heads of Terms first to avoid having to re-serve the notice at a later date, although if the price is reduced during the course of a transaction then notices will need to be served again.
 The landlord must then wait at least two months before proceeding to exchange, even if all the tenants immediately respond in the negative.
 If the majority of the tenants accept, the landlord must dispose of the freehold to the tenants’ nominee company.
 If no response is received or not enough tenants accept the offer, the landlord can dispose of the freehold to a third party within the next 12 months at a price no less than that contained in the notices.

-This situation causes inevitable difficulties for any prospective third party purchaser; they risk wasting time and costs, if the tenants accept the offer.
-There is also the delay of two months; a prospective purchaser may not be willing to wait for that time.
+This situation causes inevitable difficulties for any prospective third party purchaser; they risk wasting time and costs if the tenants accept the offer.
+There is also a delay of two months; a prospective purchaser may not be willing to wait for that time.
 If the tenants do not accept the offer, the landlord could then be in a position where it has no buyer and has to go back to the market but cannot sell for less than the price stipulated in the notices.

 Consequences of breach

 As well as criminal sanctions for the disposing landlord, there are serious consequences for a purchaser; the majority of the tenants are entitled to undo a transaction carried out in breach and require the transfer of the property to themselves at the same price.
-This was evidenced in the case of Artist Court Collective Limited v Khan EWHC 2453 (Ch) where the landlord of a mixed use premises transferred the freehold to a limited company (of which he had a controlling interest) for £225,000.
+This was evidenced in the case of Artist Court Collective Limited v Khan EWHC 2453 (Ch) where the landlord of a mixed-use premises transferred the freehold to a limited company (of which he had a controlling interest) for £225,000.
 He did not carry out the formal offer procedure under the LTA 1987.
 The tenants served a purchase notice under the LTA 1987 requiring the freehold to be transferred to them at the same price.
 In an attempt to satisfy the tenants and end the litigation the landlord then transferred the freehold back into his name for no consideration.
 Unfortunately for him, the tenants then served a further purchase notice requesting he transfer the freehold to them for no consideration.
-At first instance it was held that the tenants were entitled to have the freehold transferred to them for no consideration, which would have resulted in them gaining the benefit of the income from the commercial units.
+At first instance, it was held that the tenants were entitled to have the freehold transferred to them for no consideration, which would have resulted in them gaining the benefit of the income from the commercial units.
 This decision has subsequently been overturned on appeal; the High Court, rather unexpectedly, construed the initial transfer as having been between trustees and therefore falling within one of the exemptions.
 However, the case still provides a neat demonstration of the potentially serious consequences of not complying with the LTA 1987 in a case where no exemption is available.

-In the case of Green v Westleigh Properties Limited EWHC 1474 (QB) in 2005 the tenants were able to undo a transaction dating from 1992 and paid just £500 for the freehold of a two flat building.
-This was because the tenants' time period for serving a purchase notice starts to run from the date on which the tenants are either told or find out that a disposal has been made in breach of the LTA 1987, which can be many years later.
-When acting for the purchaser of a qualifying building therefore, it is important to check for compliance with the LTA 1987 on previous sales.
+In the case of Green v Westleigh Properties Limited EWHC 1474 (QB) in 2005 the tenants were able to undo a transaction dating from 1992 and paid just £500 for the freehold of a two-flat building.
+This was because the tenants’ time period for serving a purchase notice starts to run from the date on which the tenants are either told or find out that a disposal has been made in breach of the LTA 1987, which can be many years later.
+When acting for the purchaser of a qualifying building, therefore, it is important to check for compliance with the LTA 1987 on previous sales.

 Avoiding the consequences of the LTA 1987